David Muradian

 David K. Muradian Jr. (born November 21, 1982, in Blackstone Valley) is an American politician, who currently services as a member of the Massachusetts House of Representatives.

 Early life and education

 Muradian was born and raised in the Blackstone Valley of Massachusetts.
 He attended Sutton High School, and played on their baseball and basketball teams.
 In 2005, Muradian received a Bachelor of Arts from Worcester State University, where he majored in communications and minored in history.

 Political career

 In 2007, Muradian began his career as a legislative aide to George N. Peterson Jr. until 2014.
-On January 7, 2015, Muradian was elected to succeed Peterson to represent the Massachusetts House of Representatives' 9th Worcester district, and was reelected on November 3, 2020.
-His current term is scheduled to end on January 4, 2023.
+On January 7, 2015, Muradian was elected to succeed Peterson to represent the Massachusetts House of Representatives' 9th Worcester district, and was reelected on November 3, 2020, 2022 and 2024 respectively.
+His current term is scheduled to end on January 4, 2027.

 Muradian serves on several committees for the Commonwealth of Massachusetts including: Economic Development and Emerging Technologies; Global Warming and Climate Change; Housing; and Operations, Facilities, and Security.